SunnyHaze/ManTraNet-Pytorch/README.md

 ## Introduction
 - Paper Titile : [ManTra-Net : Manipulation Tracing Network for Detection and Localization of Image Forgeries with Anomalous Features.](https://openaccess.thecvf.com/content_CVPR_2019/html/Wu_ManTra-Net_Manipulation_Tracing_Network_for_Detection_and_Localization_of_Image_CVPR_2019_paper.html)

-- Part of Abstract : The ManTra-Net is an end-to-end net work that performs both detection and localization without extra preprocessing and postprocessing.
-This model have ability to fight against real-life image forgery, which commonly involves different types and combined manipulations.
+- Part of Abstract: The ManTra-Net is an end-to-end network that performs both detection and localization without extra preprocessing and postprocessing.
+This model has the ability to fight against real-life image forgery, which commonly involves different types and combined manipulations.

 - Overview of the architectue: